-The selection of whole phrases from a large conversational-speech corpus requires specification not just of the function of the phrase (a greeting, agreement, interest, question etc.,) but also of the speaker's affective state (as desired to be represented) and the speaker's long- and short-term relationships with the listener at that particular time.
+The selection of whole phrases from a large conversation-speech corpus requires specification not just of the intention of the phrase (a greeting, agreement, interest, question etc.,) but also of the speaker's affective state (as desired to be represented) and the speaker's long- and short-term relationships with the listener at that particular time.

 Chakai can be used in almost real-time for conversational interaction.
-When initiating a topic, typed input is required, and this is presently too slow for real-time use, but when showing interest or 'actively listening', then different grunts can be produced to encourage the speaker, challenge her, show surprise, interest, boredom, etc., by simply clicking on the icons.
+When initiating a topic, typed input is required, and this is presently too slow, but when showing interest or 'actively listening', then different grunts can be produced to encourage the speaker, challenge her, show surprise, interest, boredom, etc., by simply clicking on the icons.
 The initial frame presents the user with a choice of four listener types: friend, family, stranger, or child, with adjustable bars for setting the activation of the Self and Other constraints.
-The following screen allows selection of different forms of greetings, sub-categorised according to occasion (e.g., morning, evening, telephone, face-to-face, initiation, reply etc.,) with an adjustable bar for setting the intended degree of activation (e.g., 'warmth of greeting') before the penultimate button-press.
-When these criteria are selected, the different types of speaking style representing available utterances in the corpus are indicated by activating relevant items in a row of smiley-faces (along the top of the figure) from which the user can select the closest to their intended interactional function.
-No lexical-based selection or keyboard entry is offered, as the function and constraints will determine the text automatically from the suitable candidates available in the corpus for that particular speaker.
+The following screen allows selection of different forms of greetings, sub-categorised according to occasion (e.g., morning, evening, telephone, face-to-face, initiation, reply etc.,) with an adjustable bar for setting the intended degree of activation or 'warmth of greeting' before the penultimate button-press.
+When these criteria are selected, the different types of speaking style representing available utterances in the corpus are presented as a row of activated smiley-faces (top of the figure) from which the user can select the closest to their intended interactional function.
+No lexical-based selection or keyboard entry is offered, as the function and constraints will determine the text automatically from what is available in the corpus for that particular speaker.

-The subsequent and main screen (shown in the figure) is for the core part of the conversational interaction.
-Icons are arranged in four rows, with questions aligned vertically on the right (who, where, why, when, etc.,) and positive, neutral, and negative 'grunts' arranged in three columns on the left of the screen.
+The following screen (shown in the figure) is for the core part of the conversational interaction.
+Icons are arranged in 4 rows, with questions on the right (who, where, why, when, etc.,) and positive, neutral, and negative grunts arranged in three columns on the left of the screen.
 The vertical dimension here is used for degree of activation.
-We have tested this interface in actual conversations, and a trained operator can use it in real-time to sustain a conversation for extended periods.
+We have tested this interface in actual conversations, and a trained operator can use it in real-tme to sustain a conversation for extended periods of time.

 By splitting utterances into three types, we have greatly facilitated the selection process.
-I-type utterances, being largely unique since they are so contentdependent, still have to be laboriously typed in.
-Frequent phrases which are text-specic can be selected and a choice of speaking styles then offered via the smiley-face icon layer.
-Grunts, which are the most common type of utterance in casual speech, are the fastest to produce.
-Each can be generated by simply clicking on the type and its qualier.
-The corpus has been pre-annotated for the significant parameters of unit-selection so the actual code that produces the segments is very simple (currently 900 lines of perl).
-And since it is often the case that whole-phrase segments are concatenated, usually with short pauses between them, the naturalness of the resulting speech can be absolute.
-No further processing is required, thanks to the number and variety of utterances in the corpus, and the multidimensional functional framework that is used for accessing them.
+I-type utterances, being largely unique since they are so content-dependent, have to be laboriously typed in.
+Frequent phrases which are text-specific can be selected and a choice of speaking styles is offered via the smiley-face icon layer.
+Grunts, which are the most common type of utterance in casual speech, are fastest to produce.
+An utterance can be produced simply by clicking on the type and its qualifier.
+The corpus has been pre-annotated for the significant dimensions of selection so the actual code that produces the segments can be very simple.
+And since it is often the case that whole-phrase segments are concatenated with short pauses between them, the naturalness of the resulting speech can be absolute.
+No processing is required, thanks to the number and variety of utterances in the corpus.